itsDavidSQ/laravel-api-redaktor/README.md

    ];
 ```

-By default, the Database strategy will look up for the value store in the `version` column from the `redaktor` database table where the `app_id` column matches the value specified in the `Application-Id` header.
+By default, the Database strategy will look up for the value store in the `version` column from the `api-redaktor` database table where the `app_id` column matches the value specified in the `Application-Id` header.
 However, you may configure these parameters as demonstrated below:

 ```php
    return [